YunYeoHyang/jmyp-parent/README.md

 # 2018.12.21 #
 the fourth pushing , Edit a model -- jmyp_web_search , create and init ElasticSearchRepository ,
 add Search - Service , add new function -- search product by any key.

+# 2018.12.25 #
+the fifth pushing , add new function -- we can see product's info , fix some bug like: pojo classes don't work.
+But also have a flew bugs , the product comments can not work , will fix on next update.